NCAR/CREDIT-sigma-run/README.md

 ## Abstract

-Artificial Intelligence (AI) weather prediction (AIWP) models often produce ``blurry'' precipitation forecasts that overestimate drizzles and underestimate extremes.
+Artificial Intelligence (AI) weather prediction (AIWP) models often produce "blurry" precipitation forecasts that overestimate drizzles and underestimate extremes.
 This study provides a novel solution to tackle this problem---integrating terrain-following coordinates with global mass and energy conservation schemes into AIWP models.
-Forecast experiments are conducted to evaluate the effectiveness of this solution using FuXi, an example AIWP model, adapted to 1.0$^\circ$ grid spacing data.
+Forecast experiments are conducted to evaluate the effectiveness of this solution using FuXi, an example AIWP model, adapted to 1.0-degree grid spacing data.
 Verification results show large performance gains.
 The conservation schemes are found to reduce drizzle bias, whereas using terrain-following coordinates improves the estimation of extreme events and precipitation intensity spectra.
 Furthermore, a case study revealed that terrain-following coordinates capture near-surface winds better over mountains, offering AIWP models more accurate information on understanding the dynamics of precipitation processes.